dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 ## Trying Your Changes in Visual Studio

+### Deploying with command-line (recommended method)

+You can build and deploy with the following command:
+`.\Build.cmd -Configuration Release -deployExtensions -launch`.

+Then you can launch the `RoslynDev` hive with `devenv /rootSuffix RoslynDev`.

 ### Deploying with F5

 The Rosyln solution is designed to support easy debugging via F5.
 Several of our